gtiosclub/Calculator-Tutorial/P6/part6.md

 `CalculationDelegate` is only a protocol, so it needs to be implemented with actual logic.
 This tutorial doesn't assume any experience with programming in Swift, or programming in general, so that implementation is taken care of in `DefaultCalculations`.
 It contains the ~100 lines of source code necessary to get functional calculator logic.

-**If you're up to the challenege**, you can implement `CalculationDelegate` in your own class and program that logic on your own.
+**If you're up to the challenge*, you can implement `CalculationDelegate` in your own class and program that logic on your own.
 It might be a good idea to finish the next few sections of the tutorial first, just so you can get a good picture of how the delegate is being called.
 Then you can go crazy and have a good time.

 ### Adding a CalculationDelegate to our ViewController